nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :orange_book: If you want to view all of your upcoming tasks, you can use the _Upcoming_ command.
 Upcoming tasks are incomplete tasks whose Date/Time are after the current Date/Time.

-The above screenshot shows how the _Upcoming_ command is used to view all incomplete tasks after the current Date/Time.
+:camera: The above screenshot shows how the _Upcoming_ command is used to view all incomplete tasks after the current Date/Time.
 In this example, it was 25 October 2021, 09:16 PM.

 :page_with_curl: Format: `upcoming`